Health Benefits during COVID-19

 For a limited time, if you work fewer than the required 80 hours per month due to COVID-19, you can still get continuous health insurance if you have health coverage through SEIU 775 Benefits Group.
 Learn more.

-If you are interested in getting health insurance for you and your family because of COVID-19, the Washington Health Benefit Exchange is offering a special enrollment period.
-The special enrollment period ends May 8.
+If you are interested in getting health insurance for you and your family because of COVID-19, please visit the Washington Health Benefit Exchange website for information on eligibility and enrollment.

 Independent Providers (IPs) may qualify for lower-cost monthly premiums through tax credits.